-Lessons learned in these failures have helped other projects succeed.
+Lessons learned from these failures have helped other projects succeed.
 The result is that economic cripples begin to walk.
 Outside aid money combined with redemption lift is making a difference in the lives of believers.
 When enough individuals change, so do their communities.

 Local churches sometimes take leadership in organizing the people of a rural village into a force for development.
-For instance, in several villages Nazarenes have formed themselves into road-building brigades.
+For instance, in several villages, Nazarenes have formed themselves into road-building brigades.
 Using picks and shovels, they carve out roads to their mountain villages.

 Having a road into a village makes it easier to convince the government to provide health and education services to that area.
 It's also easier for the village to get farm products to market.
-A happy by-product is that a road makes it easier to get in building supplies for homes, churches, and schools.
+A happy by-product is that a road makes it easier to bring in building supplies for homes, churches, and schools.
 Occasionally, Approved Special money arrives to buy picks and shovels.
 We've used that to help these road-building cooperatives buy shovels and sometimes even a wheelbarrow.
 Nazarene-led road projects in Boy Roi and Madame Julien have benefited from this kind of Approved Special gifts. [ more on Approved Specials ]

 On October 19, 1986, a flash flood hit parts of the island of La Gonave.
 Torrents of water went rushing down mountain gullies, smashing into villages on the seashore.
 The flood ravaged two towns with Nazarene churches, Anse-a-Galets and Trou Jacques.
 Among the dead and missing were 19 Nazarenes.
 Some bodies swept out to sea were never recovered.

-By the next day Nazarene relief was on its way.
+By the next day, Nazarene relief was on its way.
 We loaded a truck with sacks of rice and beans from our warehouse near Port-au-Prince and sent it down to our boat dock.
 There the sacks of food supplies left for La Gonave on little sailboat ferries.
 Nazarene Hunger and Disaster funds helped resettle families who had lost their homes.
-In Trou Jacques the village decided to leave their narrow canyon and move up on a hill.
+In Trou Jacques, the village decided to leave their narrow canyon and move up on a hill.
 We helped the church purchase a large enough piece of property so that most of the affected Nazarene families would have room to build their new homes.

 The food, clothing, and shelter we were able to provide helped those crippled by the flash flood to begin walking again.